Fatima Jinnah: Views

+After Muhammad Ali's death, Fatima was prevented from addressing the nation until 1951; her 1951 radio address was interrupted, which many believed was an attempt by the Liaquat Ali Khan government to censor her.

 Her commitment to women's empowerment was evident in a speech delivered soon after the formation of the Punjab government under Mumtaz Daultana in 1951, where she proclaimed the "onward march towards emancipation and freedom of women" and noted their increasing participation in social, educational, and political activities, including roles as members of legislatures and the Constituent Assembly.

-In a 1953 Radio Pakistan broadcast on the death anniversary of Muhammad Ali, Fatima addressed the Kashmir issue, stating that "Under the leadership of the Quaid-i-Azam, 80 million Mussalmans got freedom from the clutches of two of the most powerful forces [British and Hindu].
+In a 1953 broadcast by Radio Pakistan marking the death anniversary of Muhammad Ali, Fatima spoke about the Kashmir issue, stating that "Under the leadership of the Quaid-i-Azam, 80 million Mussalmans got freedom from the clutches of two of the most powerful forces [British and Hindu].
 Four million Mussalmans of Kashmir are now yearning for the taste of that freedom for themselves and for the right of self-determination."
 She questioned whether it should have been so difficult for Pakistan, as an established state, to assist Kashmiris in achieving their objectives.

 In the same broadcast, Fatima criticised the delays in drafting Pakistan's constitution and urged the Constituent Assembly to resolve not to disperse until its work was completed.
 She also highlighted "sectarianism" and "provincialism" as key obstacles to Pakistan's progress, calling for their eradication.
 This speech followed the anti-Ahmadi violence earlier that year.

 In another message to the nation on Muhammad Ali's birthday in 1953, she addressed the people of East Bengal, urging them to safeguard unity and avoid disunity during the upcoming elections.
-She encouraged them to reorganize and revitalize the Muslim League, emphasizing its historic foundation in Dacca in 1906.
+She encouraged them to reorganise and revitalize the Muslim League, emphasizing its historic foundation in Dhaka in 1906.
 Fatima publicly endorsed the Muslim League for the first time during the 1954 provincial elections in East Bengal.
 She toured the region, urging people to vote for the party.
-However, her endorsement failed to resonate with the electorate, as the Muslim League faced significant resentment in Bengal, particularly due to the national language controversy and the underrepresentation of Bengalis in civil and military institutions.
-The Awami League's victory in the election highlighted the widespread discontent with the Muslim League's leadership in the region.
+According to biographer Reza M. Pirbhai, Fatima's endorsement reflected a misreading of public sentiment in Bengal, where opposition to the Muslim League had grown amid the national language controversy and the underrepresentation of Bengalis in the civil and military services.
+He writes that the All-Pakistan Awami League's victory confirmed the widespread discontent with the Muslim League's leadership in the region.